 Though less significant than the effects of scattering layers in our measurements, proxies of fish density in discrete aggregations and schools, and the diel change in mean depth of these schools, were significant predictors of carbon flux to the seafloor.
 Small schooling fish play an important role in structuring upwelling ecosystems (32).
 They are typically found close to the surface during the day, but often disperse and move deeper to forage at night (33), the reverse of typical diel migration.
 During the study period, northern anchovy (Engraulis mordax) were highly abundant and overwhelmingly dominated the biomass of schooling fishes (34).
 Small pelagic fish like anchovies exert a major control on the trophic dynamics of upwelling ecosystems (32).
 With their massive populations and rapidly sinking fecal pellets (25, 35), schooling fish likely also play an important role in the temporal dynamics of carbon flux in coastal upwelling ecosystems.

 Models and calculations have indicated that diel vertical migration by zooplankton and nekton can substantially enhance carbon export, yet the magnitude and variability of this contribution remain key uncertainties in quantifying the biological carbon pump.
 Many of the variables we measured can be parameterized in process models of the biological pump that incorporate vertical migration (12, 36).
 While models of vertical-migration-driven carbon export are often complex and incorporate many interacting variables, our observations identify the metrics that may exert the strongest influence under natural conditions.
-Biomass of mesopelagic animals is highly uncertain (9, 37) and often the most sensitive term in existing models of carbon flux (17, 21), but proxies of biomass were not a strong predictor of measured carbon export here.
+Biomass of mesopelagic animals is highly uncertain (9, 37) and often the most sensitive term in existing models of carbon flux (17, 21), but proxies of biomass were not the strongest predictor of measured carbon export here.
 Our direct observations are important in developing more realistic and accurate carbon models that include variables that can be empirically constrained and validated.